Python Package Management with virtualenv and pip

 Workflow example Linux / macOS

-cd MyPythonProject # change to your project's directory virtualenv env # create the env folder with a new virtual environment # virtualenv -p python3 env # or create new virtual environment for python3 source env/bin/activate # adjust shell to use binaries inside env as default pip install --upgrade pip # upgrade the package management tool pip pip install SomePackage # download and compile a package into local env
+cd MyPythonProject # change to your project's directory virtualenv -p python3 env # create the env folder with a new virtual environment for python3 source env/bin/activate # adjust shell to use binaries inside env as default pip install --upgrade pip # upgrade the package management tool pip pip install SomePackage # download and compile a package into local env virtualenv --relocatable env # rewrite paths to be relative to allow renaming the project folder

 Workflow example Windows